JeremyParish69/docs/integrate/registration.md

 ### Steps

 1. Review the [SLIP173 Registry](https://github.com/satoshilabs/slips/blob/master/slip-0173.md):
-2. Submit a pull request branch with necessary changes to the following:
+2. Submit a pull request with necessary changes to the following:
-    - `slip-0173/.md`:
+    - `slip-0173.md`:
         - Add the chain name (as a link to the website) and prefix(es) into the *Registered human-readable parts* table